La Vallée de la Vézère

 The Vézère Valley

-The Vézère will delight all fishing enthusiasts salmon, trout, aloses, lampreys, pike, sanders and carp await you.
-Many providers offer you descents Canoeing criss-crossing breathtaking sites in unspoiled nature.
+The Vézère will delight all fishing enthusiasts: salmon, trout, shad, lamprey, pike, pike-perch and carp await you.
+Numerous service providers offer descents in canoe kayak criss-crossing breathtaking sites in unspoilt natural surroundings.

-You will also be able to indulge in thehook-up and discover theme parks on prehistory and even more incongruously a Dinosaur Park.
+You can also enjoyaccrobranche and discover prehistoric theme parks and even more incongruously a dinosaur park.

 The Vézère Valley